vidyatshetty/StockPortfolio/README.md

 ```

 "Steps"
-* create or use your existing gmail account and enable less secure apps in settings else you won't be able to do perform email delivery because of gmail's security features.
+* create or use your existing gmail account and enable less secure apps in settings else you won't be able to do email delivery because of gmail's security features.

 # Story board for the project